Slim-Hady/AIU-ICPC-Upsolve-/placement test/F. Creating Strings/README.md

 # Problem: Creating Strings

+this is hard problem if you don't know recursion and backtracking so if you didn't study this topic skip the question for now

 This problem asks us to take a given string and find every possible unique way to rearrange its characters (**permutations**).
 The results must be sorted alphabetically, and we need to count how many unique strings we found.

 ---